User Guide

 Mechanism: A system dedicated to a specific product or group of products hosted under the Platform.

-Platform: the EU Energy and Raw Materials Platform, the web application of the European Commission for collecting and exchanging market data related to energy-related products and strategic raw materials.
+Platform: The EU Energy and Raw Materials Platform, the web application of the European Commission for collecting and exchanging market data related to energy-related products and strategic raw materials.

 Power of Attorney (PoA): The document signed by the Participant's legal representative according to the applicable rules of representation, uploaded by the Administrator-User, to attest that he or she is legally empowered to act on behalf of the Participant.